 a genetic enzyme deficiency called glucose-6-phosphate dehydrogenase (G6PD) deficiency.

-Using dabrafenib may increase your risk of developing other types of skin cancer.
+Using dabrafenib with trametinib may increase your risk of developing a certain type of skin cancer.
 Ask your doctor about your specific risk.
-Tell your doctor if you notice any new skin symptoms such as redness, sores that will not heal, or a mole that has changed in size or color.
+Tell your doctor if you notice any new skin symptoms such as redness, warts, sores that will not heal, or a mole that has changed in size or color.

 How should I take dabrafenib?